karthik31031992/Reltio/QuickStart.md

 ALWAYS_CREATE_DCR=If true, create a DCR without creating entities [alwaysCreateDCR:true in the API]|TRUE/FALSE
 #NOTE - 1) Using ALWAYS_CREATE_DCR=true, only creates changerequests.
 In order to create an DCR please trigger the API separately.
 			Please refer https://docs.reltio.com/workflowapi/startprocessinstance.html for more details how to trigger an DCR.
-		2) Using ALWAYS_CREATE_DCR=true and IS_CREATED_REQUIRED=TRUE, tool will generate an output uri file with entity uris and changerequests uri.
+		2) Using ALWAYS_CREATE_DCR=true and IS_CREATED_URI_REQUIRED=TRUE, tool will generate an output uri file with entity uris and changerequests uri.
 These uris can be used to create an DCR later.
 		3) Also ALWAYS_CREATE_DCR=false, and the user used for dataload has only READ/INITIATE_CHANGE_REQUEST permissions and dont have CREATE/UPDATE permissions, Please make ALWAYS_CREATE_DCR=true, as the dataload process will create changerequests only.